-Beside the well-known Pho, there are many more kinds of soup that are not as popular but just as flavorful, delicious and healthy.
-Each region in turn has to its own a variation of a particular dish with distinctive features and taste, making Vietnamese cuisine so diverse.
+Besides the well-known Pho, there are many more kinds of soup that are not as popular but just as flavorful, delicious and healthy.
+Each region, in turn, has to its own a variation of a particular dish with distinctive features and taste, making Vietnamese cuisine so diverse.

-The broth is the most important thing of Pho which is required to be light sweet, fragrant and transparent.
+The broth is the most important thing of Pho which is required to be lightly sweet, fragrant and transparent.
 Pho in Hanoi is believed to have the original taste.
-Pho can be used for any meal of day, but mostly for breakfast.
+Pho can be used for any meal of the day, but mostly for breakfast.

 Around Old Quarter, Pho is at every corner.
 A famous Pho restaurant you should give a try if you want to taste the traditional version of the dish locates at number 10 Ly Quoc Su street.
 Price ranges from VND 55,000 to VND 70,000.

 Bun Oc (Snail Noodle Soup) is one of the most popular dishes with snails in Vietnam.
 Foreign travellers would find this dish very intriguing but in Southeast Asian countries foods featuring snails are pretty common.
 Bun Oc is from Hanoi and has been around for a long time.
 Hanoi people eat Bun Oc mostly for breakfast when the snails are still fresh.
 The broth must be made by simmering pig’s bones for hours.
 A spice called “dam bong” is used to create sour taste together with tomatoes.
 The snail must be fast enough, medium-sized and the shells should be yellow.
 Cooking the snails immediately is not recommended.
 It’s a common knowledge that soaking the snails into water derived from rice washing 1 to 2 days would clean the mud and moss in their stomach.